Call:

 full_mod 7 -826.4472

-The selected model is far better than the null model, and its performance is competitive with the larger model while remaining easier to interpret.
-That is an important general lesson: a more complex model is not automatically a better scientific model.
+The selected model is far better than the null model, so the predictors explain substantial variation in Sørensen dissimilarity.
+Its AIC is competitive with the larger model while remaining simpler.
+The important general lesson is that a more complex model is not automatically a better scientific model, especially when its complexity carries collinear predictors whose coefficients cannot be cleanly interpreted.

-A model can fit the present data very well while performing poorly on new data.
-This is overfitting.
+A model can fit the current data very well while performing poorly on new data.
+This is overfitting, i.e., the model has “learned” specific features of this dataset, including its noise, that do not generalise.

 set.seed(74416)